Audrey Funderburk -- Orangeburg

-ORANGEBURG -- Audrey Funderburk, 55, of Neeses Highway, died April 28, 2021, at Regional Medical Center after a brief illness.
+She died April 28, 2021, at the Regional Medical Center following a brief illness.

 Post a comment as